Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Step 1: Mix mild dish soap and warm water in a bucket.

-Step 4: Let each piece dry completely before using.
+Step 3: Rinse with clean water and let each piece air-dry completely before using.

-Step 1: Mix water and white vinegar in a spray bottle, and apply it liberally to all surfaces of your furniture.
+Step 1: Mix water and white vinegar in a spray bottle and apply it to all furniture surfaces.

-Step 2: Let the solution sit on your furniture for about 20 minutes, then rinse with clean water.
+Step 2: Let the solution sit for about 20 minutes, then rinse with clean water.

-Step 3: Scrub off grime with a vinegar-soaked cloth and rinse once more with clean water.
+Step 3: Scrub grime with a vinegar-soaked cloth and rinse again.

 Source: Hunker.com